zhang4952/visualassignment/README.md

 # visualportfolio
-##Portfolio created for the course "Visual Analysis with D3.js"
+##Portfolio created by Hui Zhang for the course "Visual Analysis with D3.js"
  - Instructor: Olga Buchel
  - June 6 - July 3, 2016